MiningMath

 Good practices

 Field Types are the fields MiningMath can understand.
-Each column imported should be assigned to the proper field type so that the software treats each variable accordingly with its meaning.
+Each column imported should be assigned to the proper field type (as depicted below) so that the software treats each variable accordingly with its meaning.

 1. Coordinates X, Y, and Z refer to your geo-referenced information.